***Update 5:45 p.m.*** The Facebook discussion on this post is here.

 Even in buying an existing business, then, you must start from scratch with the liquor license application.
 Licenses are not transferable.

-A significant and potentially time-consuming part of the process is to ensure you are not a crook [insert joke here about limiting competition -- bah-dum-bum!] and that you have the money to prove it.
-Read the rest of this entry
+A significant and potentially time-consuming part of the process is to ensure you are not a crook [insert joke here about limiting competition — bah-dum-bum!] and that you have the money to prove it.
+Continue reading Applying for a Liquor License in DeKalb

 If you haven’t been following this story, links are provided below.
 In a nutshell, two bars that served underage drinkers back in January were fined last week, while a third requested and got its hearing rescheduled.
 Charges were dropped against two other bars whose licensee had been accused of advertising free beer as a St. Patrick’s Day promotion.